amarinediary/WordPress-simple-URL-based-breadcrumb/README.md

 - [How To Resolve Misattributed Errors In The New Google Search Console](https://www.schemaapp.com/schema-markup/how-to-resolve-misattributed-errors-in-the-new-google-search-console/)
 - [Discrepancies in Google Search Console: Enhancement Reports vs. Performance Reports](https://support.schemaapp.com/support/solutions/articles/33000267425-discrepancies-in-google-search-console-enhancement-reports-vs-performance-reports)

-## Localhost development issue
+## Localhost development

-This is a known issue.
-Crumbs on localhost will reflect the localhost development folder architecture.
+As we are just parsing the url, crumbs on a localhost environement will reflect the development folder architecture.
 This will not be reflected on a live site.

 ## Watch it, Star it, Fork it !